jasonlewis/website/README.md

 #### Requirements

-To run you'll need PHP 5.4 and Redis.
+To run you'll need PHP 5.4 and upgrade .
 If you don't have Redis you can switch the caching and session drivers.

 ### License